havershamz/CS61A/README.md

-# py
+# CS61A
-this is a cs61a learning projest
+A CS61A learning project